 The PA Program does not accept transfer credit from a student previously enrolled in another PA program, nor does it accept experiential credit.
 All students accepted into the PA program must satisfy all requirements of the didactic and clinical years.

 Finances -Tuition & Fees

-PA Tuition & Fees 2019-2020
+PA Tuition & Fees 2020-2021 (Class of 2022)